gbarillot/facebook_cover_resize/README.md

 [![Build Status](https://travis-ci.org/gbarillot/facebook_cover_resize.png)](https://travis-ci.org/gbarillot/facebook_cover_resize)

-This Gem allows to display and resize Facebook events' cover image according to offset_x / offset_y provided by the Facebook Graph API.
-Using this Gem, you can display event cover image exactly like how they look like on Facebook, no distortions, no more poor cropping.
+This Ruby Gem let you display and resize both Facebook events and accounts cover images according to offset_x / offset_y provided by Facebook Graph API.
+Using this Gem, you can display cover images exactly as they are on Facebook.

-To use this Gem, you have to grab 3 parameters from Facebook's API:
+To use this Gem, you have to grab 3 parameters from Facebook API:

 * offset_x (positive integer)
 * offset_y (positive integer)
 * cover source (the URL of the image)

-WARNING: aside from these data provided by Facebook, you'll also need the dimensions of the image itself!
+Aside from these data provided by Facebook, you'll also need the dimensions of the image itself.
 Personally I use the [Fastimage](https://github.com/sdsykes/fastimage) Gem for this and it's working perfectly fine.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Gemfile:

 ```ruby
 gem 'facebook_cover_resize'